telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 #### __Figure 2: RadSlider with custom SelectionMiddleThumbStyle__
 ![RadSlider with custom SelectionMiddleThumbStyle](images/radslider_styles_templates_selectionmiddlethumbstyle.png)

 ## DecreaseHandleStyle and IncreaseHandleStyle

-The DecreaseHandleStyle and IncreaseHandleStyle properties, allow you to modify the appearance of the two repeat buttons, which increase and decrease the Value.
-They are shown, when the __HandlesVisibility__ is True.
+The DecreaseHandleStyle and IncreaseHandleStyle properties allow you to modify the appearance of the two repeat buttons which increase and decrease the Value.
+They are shown when the __HandlesVisibility__ is True.

 #### [XAML] Example 3: Set DecreaseHandleStyle and IncreaseHandleStyle
 {{region xaml-radslider-styling-overview_2}}